-- Latent class analysis (LCA) allows researchers to determine whether there are unobserved meaningful latent classes of individuals based on their responses to the items in an inventory. - LCA is an example of statistical procedures using the person-centered approach.
+- Latent class analysis (LCA) allows researchers to determine whether there are unobserved meaningful latent classes of individuals based on their responses to the items in an inventory. - LCA is an example of statistical procedures using the person-centred approach.

-Variable-centered vs. Person-centered Approaches
+Variable-centred versus Person-centred Approaches

-- The variable-centered approach analyses the relationships between variables with the assumption that such relationships are generalizable to a homogenous population. - The person-centered approach takes the view that there are individual differences to the variables under consideration.
+- The variable-centred approach analyses the relationships between variables with the assumption that such relationships are generalizable to a homogenous population. - The person-centred approach takes the view that there are individual differences to the variables under consideration.
 It assumes that unobserved subgroups of population exist (heterogeneous population) and that findings can only be generalized to certain class or cluster in a population.